 Wild monkeys found in the hills and mountains are usually scared of people and won't approach too closely.
 Thai people believe that monkeys are descendants of Hanuman, the Monkey King of the mythic Hindu figure Rama, so they respect and tolerate them.
 This story is based on the Indian Ramayakien.
 The monkey Hanuman and his army helped Rama to take his wife Sita back.
 She has been kidnapped by the demon Ravana.
 The aid of Hanuman explains why monkeys are so worshipped in Thailand.
 Many monkeys can be seen around temples in the northern region.
 Some monkeys can be very aggressive especially when they are in large groups.
 If you are bitten by a monkey go to a hospital immediately as there is a risk of rabies.

 No other animal is symbolic to Thailand as the Asian Elephant.
 It can be found in forest habitats in low elevations and higher in the mountains.
 A male Asian Elephant can weigh up to 11,900 pounds.
 An adult eats about 330 pounds per day.
 This is mostly grasses, leaves, and bamboo.
 They also like cabbage, lettuce, sugar cane, apples, bananas, papaya, and other fruits and vegetables when they are easily available.
 They feed during the morning, evening, and night and rest during the afternoon.
 During the season of hot weather they look for shade and water to keep from overheating.
 Elephants cannot go for long without water.
 They need 19 to 24 gallons a day.
 Mature male elephants may live alone, females live in family groups consisting of mothers, daughters and sisters, together with immature males.
-Elephants can live to be over sixty years old.
+Elephants can live to be over fifty years old.

 Elephants helped build the country of Thailand.
 For decades, they were a key to the valuable teakwood timbering industry.
 The elephant’s unique ability to carry logs through narrow forest paths and traverse steep mountainous areas made them indispensable.
 In 1989, the worst flooding in the Thai history caused the death of thousands of people.
 The flood was a direct result of excessive timber harvesting.
 In reaction, and to protect the rapidly diminishing forests, the Thai government outlawed timbering.
 This left over three thousand domesticated elephants with no means of supporting themselves.